ph81/ph81/README.md

 - ⚡ Fun fact: ...
 -->

-Hi!, I'm Edith 👩🏻‍💻, geek and frontend developer based in Monterrey (🇲🇽), now focused on remote work.
+Hi!, I'm Edith 👩🏻‍💻, geek and software engineer based in Monterrey (🇲🇽), now focused on remote work.

-I really like frontend development and I have some backend knowledge, always open to learning new languages and technologies.
+I love frontend development and I have some backend knowledge, always open to learning new technologies.
 Also, I've worked with Wordpress for years as a freelancer.
-I believe ethics and inclusion are key for a better internet.
+I believe ethics and inclusion are key for a better IT industry.

-- 📖 Things I'm learning: React, Typescript, Next.js.
+- 📖 Things I'm learning: Typescript, Next.js, Redux Toolkit.
 - 🏳️‍🌈 My pronouns are she/her.
 - 👽 The X-Files, Doctor Who and Calvin & Hobbes are my pop culture references.
 - 🤓 Music enthusiast, sci-fi fan, comic-con goer, podcaster.